christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Fig. 1.21.
 Coin depicting Iuba I, king of Mauretania (a territory that encompassed most of North Africa).
 Julius Caesar adopted his son Juba II who's full name was Gaius Iulius Iuba, prenomen and nomen after Gaius Iulius Caesar, and 'Iuba' is likely a diminutive of 'Iehuva' which traces to Jove/Jupiter.
 Juba I was the claimed royal heir of the Massylii tribe, which is the 'Messiah' lineage from David's firstborn son with Saul's daughter Michal.
 Juba II was the biological son of Cleopatra aka Dynamis and her father Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator.
+Juba II is titled "Ptolemy" upon accession in Mauretania.

 ![Fig.1.22](/images/Kanites.jpg){:width="400px"}